Monthly Training Material

 About the Presenter

+Armida Hernandez holds a BA in Spanish (Linguistics Concentration), and a MA in Applied Linguistics with TESOL certification.
+She is a Federal (AOUSC) and New Mexico State Certified Court Interpreter as well as a Certified Healthcare Interpreter (Spanish) with 31 years of experience in the interpreting and translation fields.
 Currently, she is a Staff Court Interpreter for the United States District Court, District of New Mexico, Las Cruces Division.
 She is a past board member of the California Federation of Interpreters, and past member of NAJIT’s Bench and Bar Committee as well as the Subcommittee on Remote Interpretation under the New Mexico AOC’s Language Access Committee.
 Reflecting her great pride in her Pueblo Indian heritage, Armida was a founding member of Ysleta Del Sur Pueblo’s Tiwa Language Revitalization Project Committee.
-She has been a guest speaker in UTEP’s linguistics lab and undergraduate sociolinguistics courses as well as a presenter at international conferences at the University of Notre Dame and the First Nations University in Saskatchewan, Canada, focusing on indigenous language preservation/revitalization, and bio-linguistic diversity.
+She has been a guest speaker in UTEP’s linguistics lab and undergraduate sociolinguistics courses as well as a presenter at international conferences at the University of Notre Dame and the First Nations University in Saskatchewan, Canada, focusing on indigenous language preservation/revitalization, and biolinguistic diversity.
 On the lighter side, Armida enjoys singing, Latin Ballroom dance, sewing, and making traditional pottery.

 Ethics for 2021 Part 1 and part 2